Optimal control of nonlinear systems governed by Dirichlet fractional Laplacian in the minimax framework: Abstract

 \section{Abstract}

-We consider an optimal control problem governed by a class of boundary value problem with the Dirichlet fractional Laplacian.
-Some sufficient condition for the existence of optimal processes is stated.
+We consider optimal control problem governed by a class of partial differential equations with the spectral Dirichlet fractional Laplacian.
+Some sufficient condition for the existence of optimal processes are proved.
 The proof of the main result relies on variational structure of the problem.
-To show that boundary value problem with the Dirichlet fractional Laplacian has a weak solution we employ the renowned Ky Fan Theorem.
-Keywords: optimal control, fractional Laplacian, variational methods, saddle points, stability, Kuratowski-Painlev\'{e} limit MSC 2010: 35B30, 49J53, 93C10, 93D99
+To show that partial differential equations with the Dirichlet fractional Laplacian have a weak solution we employ the renowned Ky Fan Theorem.